(All LINKnet services are free of charge and offered to minority ethnic people living in Edinburgh and the Lothians)

 3. Voluntary work placements

-Job seekers who do not have UK work experience will be invited to volunteer with LINKnet or with partner organisations in order to get work experience.
-At least one full day’s commitment is required from the potential volunteers.
-Voluntary work is available in office administration, out-reach volunteering, fundraising volunteering, and volunteer mentoring.
+LINKnet offers volunteer work placements within and with its partner organisations to job seekers who do not have UK work experience in order for them to get work experience.
+At least four hours per week (within a day) commitment is required of the potential volunteers.
+Voluntary work is available in office administration, out-reach development work, fundraising volunteering, and volunteer mentoring/befriending.

 5. Training centre